-• Northrop Grumman's environmental sustainability program, greeNG, was established in 2008 in response to the growing stakeholder expectations surrounding environmental sustainability including climate and greenhouse gas emissions, water conservation, solid waste management.
+- Northrop Grumman's environmental sustainability program, greeNG, was established in 2008 in response to the growing stakeholder expectations surrounding environmental sustainability including climate and greenhouse gas emissions, water conservation, solid waste management.
 To ensure integration into the business and business strategy, environmental sustainability and specifically greenhouse gas emissions reductions projects, was established as one of the Company's six non-financial performance metrics that influence compensation for executives and eligible employees.
-The Board of Directors Policy Committee has oversight of the environmental sustainability program and is updated annually on the environmental sustainability goals for 30% greenhouse gas emissions reductions from 2010, 20% potable water use reduction from 2014, and 70% solid waste diversion from landfill continue our commitment to addressing climate-related issues.

-• We have operations located in regions that may be exposed may be exposed to hurricanes and other damaging storms and natural disasters (e.g. coastal Florida).
+The Board of Directors Policy Committee has oversight of the environmental sustainability program and is updated annually on the environmental sustainability program, 2020 goal performance, and stakeholder-engagement activities.
+The company's current 2020 environmental sustainability goals for 30% greenhouse gas emissions reductions from 2010, 20% potable water use reduction from 2014, and 70% solid waste diversion from landfill continue our commitment to addressing climate-related issues. - We have operations located in regions that may be exposed may be exposed to hurricanes and other damaging storms and natural disasters (e.g. coastal Florida).
 Our Business Continuity program analyzes acute physical climate-related issues and uses weather trends to perform quantitative analyses that include financial implications of business disruption from natural disasters.
 This analysis drives various risk management programs to be implemented across the company.
 Climate-related issues also have an impact on global stability, both near and long-term.
-It is one of many macro-trends that are considered in business strategies as an influencer on the future needs of our customers and may increase demand for some Northrop Grumman capabilities and products such as the Global Hawk that can be used for disaster relief efforts and climate monitoring.

-• The company's strategy includes our 2020 environmental sustainability goals for greenhouse gas emissions reductions of 30% from a 2010 base year.

-• A substantial business decision made as a result of integration of climate-related issues, specifically related to the aspect of greenhouse gas emissions reductions, was the decision to look beyond just our 2020 goals and minimize our impact to the environment as our operations expand.
+It is one of many macro-trends that are considered in business strategies as an influencer on the future needs of our customers and may increase demand for some Northrop Grumman capabilities and products such as the Global Hawk that can be used for disaster relief efforts and climate monitoring. - The company's strategy includes our 2020 environmental sustainability goals for greenhouse gas emissions reductions of 30% from a 2010 base year. - A substantial business decision made as a result of integration of climate-related issues, specifically related to the aspect of greenhouse gas emissions reductions, was the decision to look beyond just our 2020 goals and minimize our impact to the environment as our operations expand.
 This is being accomplished through investing in LEED certification for new construction to ensure our business operations minimize greenhouse gas emissions, water use, and solid waste generation.
-New buildings in St. Augustine, Florida, Melbourne, Florida, and Linthicum, Maryland have achieved LEED certifications and the two Florida locations also installed onsite solar systems.
+In 2018, a new building in Grand Forks, ND has achieved LEED certification.